 Enables and sets the game timer, which replaces the rate of fire indicator on the OLED display when turned on.
 The game timer is adjustable from 1 to 20 minutes, and automatically adds the 10-second countdown prior to game start.
-The game timer will begin counting down on the first trigger pull after the board is turned on.
+For game timer use please refer to the Board Operation section.